-In 1999, Satoshi Tajiri, gave a fascinating interview to TIME.
-In particular, he spoke about his early childhood and his hobby of colleting bugs.
+In 1999, Satoshi Tajiri gave a fascinating interview to TIME.
+In particular, he spoke about his early childhood and his hobby of collecting bugs.
 It was a popular activity amongst him and his friends, but Satoshi was the most prolific.
 He even earned himself the nickname “Doctor Bug”.
-Satoshi then goes on to elaborate on this bug collecting as being one of the founding ideas behind Pokemon:
+Satoshi then goes on to elaborate on this bug collecting as being one of the founding ideas behind Pokémon:

-The end of this quote brings us to the second key element in Satoshi’s inspiration for Pokemon: Utraman and his Capsule Kaiju.
+The end of this quote brings us to the second key element in Satoshi’s inspiration for Pokémon: Utraman and his Capsule Kaiju.
 Ultraman is a huge TV series in Japan that was originally released in 1966 and is still running today.
-It is one of the best known example of the Daikaiju genre, made popular in the North American and European markets by Godzilla.
+It is one of the best-known examples of the Daikaiju genre, made popular in the North American and European markets by Godzilla.

 The Ultramen are an advanced race of humans who travel the universe protecting other cultures from alien threats.
 When on other planets, the Ultramen take on the form of local people and can only transform into their powerful Ultraman form in times of great peril.